 I hope everyone had a great weekend.
 I had a really busy yet fun weekend with my family.
 We went cherry & peach picking on Saturday with our friends (8 families!), followed by amazing BBQ party at a friend’s house.
 Our children are all same/similar ages (13 of them) so they had a blast playing with water, jumpers, and running around while adults enjoyed catching up with one another under gorgeous weather.
 On Sunday I spent half day for my photo shoot for an upcoming recipe and then we went to a local park with water feature so that our kids can run around while the warm weather lasts.
 How was your weekend?

 Today I’m going to share Yaki Onigiri (焼きおにぎり) recipe.
 Yaki means “grilled” in Japanese (you probably heard enough from my blog – Teriyaki, Yakisoba, Yakiniku, Yakitori, etc), and onigiri means “rice ball.”
-Onigiri is made of white rice formed into triangular or oval shapes.
+Onigiri (recipe here) is made of white rice formed into triangular or oval shapes.
 Onigiri is filled with pickled plum called umeboshi, salted salmon, katsuobushi (or okaka), kombu, or tarako in it and is often wrapped in nori (seaweed).
 But today’s onigiri is grilled, typically on a frying pan or over a barbecue grill.
 Rather than grilling over charcoal, I used a cast iron pan to create similar crispiness to how it would taste if cooked over BBQ grill.

 Although most yaki onigiri is commonly glazed with soy sauce or miso, I actually love using leftover homemade Unagi Sauce for yaki onigiri.
-The unagi sauce is a sweet caramelized soy sauce and the savory aroma of the sauce blends perfectly with white ice!
+The unagi sauce is a sweet caramelized soy sauce and the savory aroma of the sauce blends perfectly with white rice!
 It’s a wonderful snack for children and adults.

 If you live near a Japanese supermarket, you can probably find conveniently packaged pre-made yaki onigiri in the freezer section.
 But, really, it’s so easy to make from scratch I hope you will give it a try!
 Especially it’s barbecue season now and this can be an unique addition to your Asian-style barbecue menus.
 Enjoy!

-- Soy sauce (I use Unagi Sauce)
+- Soy sauce (I use homemade Unagi Sauce.)

 - Wet towel to wipe your hands